-“I’m just on my way to Dalaran, actually,” I said.
+“I’m just on my way to Udiria, actually,” I said.
 “It’s a long trek, unless you might have a faster way?”

 Angus laughed.
-“The Kirin Tor don’t let people like me have the keys to the city anymore.
+“The Udirian military doesn’t let people like me have the keys to the city anymore.
 No, I’m afraid I can’t get you there, my boy.
 I’m sorry for that.”